Miami's Brickell district, Florida

-Ground breaking for the Brickell CitiCentre was held on 28th June 2012.
+Ground-breaking for the Brickell CitiCentre was held in June 2012.
 The project is being constructed in phases.
-The first phase will include the construction of the major part of the project, except an office tower that will go up in 2015.
-The final tower will be completed by 2018.
-The project is expected to cost $1.05bn.
+The first phase included the construction of the major part of the project and was completed in November 2016.

 Master plan for the mixed-use Brickell CitiCentre project

-The Brickell CitiCentre will be spread over three blocks west of Brickell Avenue and south of Miami river.
+The Brickell CitiCentre will be spread over three blocks west of Brickell Avenue and south of Miami River.
 It is the largest LEED project under development in the US.
-It will compete with the Rockfeller and Embarcadero centres, upon its completion.
+It will compete with the Rockefeller and Embarcadero centres, upon its completion.

-The open-air design of this mixed-use development will convert it into a social forum for the city of Miami.
-The main challenge of building the project will be the integration of the Metromover station with the rest of the buildings, within a limited space of 396,396 square feet.
-There will be pedestrian crossing to make the development more accessible.
+The open-air design of this mixed-use development converts it into a social forum for the city of Miami.
+The main challenge of the project construction is the integration of the Metromover station with the rest of the buildings within a limited space of 396,396ft².
+There is a pedestrian crossing to make the development more accessible.

-The foundation and the underground parking area will span over 304,920 square feet and will take 18 months to complete.
-The retail space will cover three floors and will include a department store, luxury retail units, mall type retail stores, restaurants and entertainment area.
+The foundation and the underground parking area that span across 304,920ft² took 18 months to complete.
+The retail space covers three floors and includes a department store, luxury retail units, mall-type retail stores, restaurants and entertainment area.

-There will be two residential apartments each with 42 floors and 800 condominium units.
-The floor area of the residential apartments will vary from 900 square feet to 2,500 square feet.
-The hotel will be have 265 guest rooms and 85 fully furnished service apartments with kitchens, meant for long stays.
+There are two residential apartments each with 42 floors and 800 condominium units.
+The floor area of the residential apartments varies from 900ft² to 2,500ft².

 Finances and contractors backing Miami’s development